Who owns the fraternity and sorority houses?

 Can I bring my own bed or build a loft?

-Each year, members of fraternity and sorority houses will be given the opportunity to request or deny a University-provided bed on their Room Contract.
-Residents are permitted to construct lofts; however, they must meet University loft requirements.
+Each year, members of fraternity and sorority houses will be given the opportunity to request or deny a University-provided bed on their Housing Contract.
+Residents are permitted to construct lofts; however, they must meet University loft requirements

 Who is responsible for the common area furniture in the house?